-EKG changes vary depending on the severity of the Hypokalemia, however there is no a direct correlation with serum potassium levels.
-Mild hypokalemia (between 3.0 mEq/L and 3.5 mEq/L) rarely causes significant changes on the electrocardiograma.
+EKG changes vary depending on the severity of the hypokalemia, however there is no a direct correlation with serum potassium levels.
+Mild hypokalemia (between 3.0 mmol/L and 3.5 mmol/L) rarely causes significant changes on the electrocardiogram.

-Serum potassium levels below 3 mEq/L causes progressive depression of the ST segment, a decrease in T wave amplitude, and an increase in U wave amplitude 2.
+Serum potassium levels below 3 mmol/L causes progressive depression of the ST-segment, a decrease in T wave amplitude, and an increase in U wave amplitude 2.

-With severe hypokalemia these alterations are more pronounced, there is greater ST depression, the T wave becomes negative and the U wave becomes larger.
+With severe hypokalemia these alterations are more pronounced, there is greater ST-segment depression, the T wave becomes negative and the U wave becomes higher.

 QT Interval Prolongation on Hypokalemia